givtrah/zotero-nix/README.md

 # Zotero on Nix

+Cloned as a backup by givtrah since nix os zotero maintainers apparently can't figure out how to do aarch64, sigh.

 This is a best effort to package Zotero to [Nixpkgs](https://github.com/NixOS/nixpkgs/) from the [source code](https://github.com/zotero/zotero/).

 Zotero officially runs on ```x86_64-linux```, though this project makes it available for ```aarch64-linux```.